shipreq/shipreq/plan.md

   subset of reqtypes, what should happen when related tags are applied to excluded reqtypes?
 They'll be displayed in the Tags column; should they be marked as issues?

+* When a tag cell is locked should it lock ALL tag cells for that row?